NoHaxsJustAsian/throw-a-pin/server/schema.md

   "auth_type": String,       // "google" or "twitter"
   "display_name": String,    // Display name
-  "profile_picture": String, // URL to profile picture (optional) "created_at": DateTime     // When the user was first created }
+  "profile_picture": String, // URL to profile picture (optional) "total_pins": Number, // Total locations saved by the user "created_at": DateTime     // When the user was first created }
 ```